-Note that the standard routines INSERT, APPEND and REMOVE will not give any error indication if the record pointer in the routine invocation is empty, ie. the pointer to the record to be processed has a value NIL.
+Note that the standard routines INSERT, APPEND and REMOVE will not give any error indication if the record pointer in the routine invocation is empty (i.e. the pointer to the record to be processed has a value NIL).
 This also applies to the REMOVE standard routine if the linked list is empty.
-Beware that if INSERT or APPEND is used on a record that is already in a linked list, there is no error indication, but the address link field will be overwritten.
+Take care to remember that if INSERT or APPEND is used on a record that is already in a linked list, there is no error indication, but the address link field will be overwritten.

-5 EXPRESSIONS - EORMATION AND EVALUATION
+5. EXPRESSIONS - FORMATION AND EVALUATION

 An expression comprises operators and data-elements as operands, formed according to a set of rules.
 During program execution, an expression may be evaluated to give a resulting value which may be stored in a data-element.

 PLANC, unlike most high level languages, does not have an assignment statement.
 It has assignment operators which may be used within expressions to store any temporary resulting value during the evaluation of an expression.
 At any point during evaluation of an expression, a temporary resulting value is available.
-Evaluation of one expression may store a number of values into dataelements, or if the expression is simply to invoke a routine with no out-value, see section 7.2, then there is no resulting value and no value is stored.
-The PLANC compiler will, if possible, try to evaluate an expression at compile-time, eg. if it contains literals only.
+Evaluation of one expression may store a number of values into data-elements, or if the expression is simply to invoke a routine with no out-value (see section 7.2) then there is no resulting value and no value is stored.
+The PLANC compiler will, if possible, try to evaluate an expression at compile time (e.g. if it contains literals only).